 It's a little known fact that Richard Boone dubbed the voice of the minister in the final scenes of the original Ocean's Eleven.

+So now let's talk about one of my absolute favorite Westerns.
 In the early 1970s, Boone starred in the short-lived TV Western Hec Ramsey.
-If you never heard of Hec Ramsey or remember it as I do, that's a shame because it was a wonderful Western television series.
+If you've never heard of Hec Ramsey or remember it as I do, that's a shame because it was a wonderful Western television series.